Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Preliminaries

-To avoid cone of confusion~\cite{Wallach1939} in SSL, the binaural microphone array needs to be rotated with a nonzero angular velocity~\cite{zhong2016active}.
-Without loss of generality, in this paper we assume a clockwise rotation of the microphone array on the horizontal plan while the robot itself does not rotate throughout the entire estimation process, which implies that $\varphi$ is constant.
+To avoid cone of confusion~\cite{Wallach1939} in SSL, we are considering an ICTD signal generated by a microphone pair with time-varying positions, such as a self-rotating bi-microphone array.
+Without loss of generality, in this paper, we assume a clockwise rotation of the microphone array on the horizontal plane, while the robot itself does not rotate throughout the entire estimation process, which implies that $\varphi$ in Equation~\eqref{eq:azimuth} is constant.
+The rotation of the microphone array is assumed to be triggered by a sound detection mechanism, which is beyond the scope of this paper and hence will not be discussed.